-Bilateral peribronchial perivascular interstitial infiltrations in central and middle lung zones have also been described.
-Lower lobes are more commonly involved.
+Bilateral peribronchial perivascular interstitial infiltrates in central and middle lung zones have also been described.
+Lower lobes are most commonly involved.

-Other reported plain film findings include bilateral lesions, pleural effusion (uncommon - in approximately 25% of cases) and hilar lymphadenopathy.
+Other reported plain film findings include bilateral lesions, pleural effusion (uncommon - in ~25% of cases) and hilar lymphadenopathy.

-Areas of ground-glass attenuation and air-space consolidation have reported being frequent on HRCT (about 80% of cases 2)
+Areas of ground-glass attenuation and air-space consolidation have been reported as being frequent on HRCT (~80% of cases 2)

 In about 60% of cases, areas of consolidation may have a lobular distribution evident on CT.

-Intrapulmonary nodules can also be seen (approximately 90% of cases) and these tend to have a predominantly centrilobular distribution 3.
+Intrapulmonary nodules can also be seen (~90% of cases) and these tend to have a predominantly centrilobular distribution 3.